growe19/swoop-leaderboard/README.md

 <details>
   <summary><b>League Standings: Provisional (RaceApp)</b></summary>
  <ul>
-    <li><b>Change</b> is the difference between the Current RaceApp League Standing Position and the Provisional RaceApp League Standing Position.
+    <li><b>Change</b> is the difference between the <code>Current RaceApp League Standing Position</code> and the <code>Provisional RaceApp League Standing Position</code>.
 Illustrated with a red down arrow if the Driver has dropped positions, a green up arrow if they have gained positions and a straight dash line if their position has not changed.</li>
     <li><b>Pos</b> is the predicted Provisional RaceApp League Standing Position based on the Driver's Current RaceApp League Standing Position with the Points for their RaceApp Class Position Points combined.</li>
     <li><b>Pts</b>, Text</li>
   </ul>